I need human help to enter verification code (office hours only)

 When you arrive...

-Help Us Get to Know You with a Nametag ...
 Joining us for a Shabbat Service?
 One of our friendly Board members will greet you as you enter our main entrance.
 Please introduce yourself and let them know that you are new.
-They will check you in and offer you a nametag... we encourage you to fill out and wear a Visitor Nametag while you are with us so we know to say a special hello to you.
-You will also be asked to fill out a first-time visitors form.
-This is so we can keep in touch with you and let you know about our upcoming events.
+They will check you in and offer you a name tag, so we know to say a special hello to you.
 Our Board member will also answer any questions that you may have so please don't hesitate to ask for any information you need!

-Finding Your Way Around ...
-Once you enter our lobby our Sanctuary and Social Hall are located directly ahead and to the right.
-As you enter our Sanctuary, you will notice a wooden box that holds some of our kippahs.
+As you enter our Sanctuary, you will notice a wooden holder with some of our kippot.
 For those new or just visiting our Temple, a kippah, also known as a yarmulke, is a head-covering traditionally worn by Jewish men and boys as a sign of reverence and respect.
 Both Jewish men and Jewish women are invited to wear a head covering in the synagogue, but it is not required.
 Additionally, hanging on the wall as you enter the Sanctuary, you will find tallitot (ritual fringed shawls).
 If you so choose, you are welcome to borrow a tallit to wear, however, please note that they are traditionally only worn during morning/daytime worship services.
 As you enter the sanctuary, feel free to select a seat wherever you are comfortable.
-Our COVID protocols do allow for social distancing while still providing a comfortable and meaningful worship service space.

-Remembering a Loved One ...
-If you are observing a recent passing of a loved one, or observing the anniversary of a loved one's passing, please feel free to include their name when Rabbi Olshein asks for names before the recitation of the Mourner's Kaddish.
+If you are observing the recent passing of a loved one, or observing the anniversary of a loved one's passing, please feel free to include their name when the congregation is asked for names before the recitation of the Mourner's Kaddish.

-Attending Events and other Programs ...
 In addition, to worship services, we offer a variety of events and programs ranging from social justice groups, an array of educational opportunities for both children and adults alike as well as many fun community events.
 Additionally, we are always looking to develop new programs and events in response to our evolving community.
 We are here to support you on your Jewish journey and believe that coming together to learn and celebrate enriches everyone.
 We hope to see you more often!

-Keeping in Touch ...
 In addition to sending out announcements about special classes, events, and programs in the community, we send out our electronic newsletter weekly.

 Temple Emanuel of Tempe is the only Full-Service Reform Congregation in the Southeast Phoenix Valley.